Designing a conversational learning experience for complex psychological concepts

 1. Identify and name an emotion and connect it to a situational trigger.

-4. Select and apply a practical coping skill matched to their schema and emotional state.
+3. Select and apply a coping skill matched to their schema and emotional state.

-Schema therapy is about applying a framework to lived experience, not memorising a taxonomy.
+Schema therapy is about applying a framework to lived experience, not memorising terminology.
 That requires reflection, personalisation, and guided questioning.
-A chatbot can provide all three.
-A static resource cannot.
+A conversation can combine all three in a single sequence, adapting the next question to what the learner just said.

 Learning principles applied